 Many scientific misconceptions exist about the nature of AMOC and its role in climate regulation.
 EPOC aims to generate a new concept of the AMOC, its function in the Earth system and how it impacts weather and climate.
 Read more about EPOC’s concept and approach in the Our Work section.

-The EPOC consortium brings together all the necessary expertise and resources to address the major deficiencies in the current understanding of the AMOC in the ocean-climate nexus, and will strengthen inter-disciplinary approaches involving experts in ocean biogeochemistry and physical oceanography, and between modellers and observationalists.
+The EPOC consortium brings together the expertise and resources needed to address major gaps in our understanding of the AMOC.
+It strengthens inter-disciplinary collaboration between experts in ocean biogeochemistry and physical oceanography, and between modellers and observationalists.

-EPOC comprises 21 partners and associate partners, including French, German and Norwegian universities and research institutions, and associate partners from the UK, USA and Canada.
+EPOC comprises 24 universities and research institutions.
+Partner organisations are based in France, Germany, and Norway, with associate partners from the UK, USA, and Canada.

 Funding volume: € 8M EC contribution